vkola-lab/PodGPT/perplexity/README.md

 ```

 ## ⛏️ Issues
 1. As indicated in [this issue](https://github.com/huggingface/transformers/issues/29250), a `BOS` token is required to calculate perplexity for the Gemma 7B model.
 The solution can be found [here](https://github.com/huggingface/transformers/issues/29250#issuecomment-1966149282).
+Please be sure to uncomment [this line](https://github.com/vkola-lab/PodGPT/blob/main/perplexity/calculate_perplexity.py#L148) while evaluating the Gemma 7B model.